-I started to see that as wonderful as having a new baby could be, there are also aspects to this transition that are filled with grief, mourning, sadness and confusion.
-This is part of a parent’s process is so rarely talked about.
-I believe in bringing the whole of the experience to light- the joys, the grief, the struggles, the confusion- all of it is welcome in our time together.
+I started to see that as wonderful as having a new baby could be, there are also aspects to this transition that are filled with grief, mourning, sadness, and confusion.
+This is part of a parent’s process that is so rarely talked about.
+I believe in bringing the whole of the experience to light- the joys, the grief, the fear, the struggles.

 I began seeing the prevalence of pregnancy loss and the lack of support available to women grieving this loss.
 I decided to embrace the other end of life’s spectrum, into my work and began to focus on grief.
 I began working with local hospice organizations where I provided bereavement counseling to individuals, groups, and school-based counseling to adolescents, as well as moving on to be the Clinical Director of Bereavement

 My approach is mindful, heart-centered, and remains open to the magic that can occur in each session with a client.
 I draw from the Polyvagal Theory and lean towards an integrative approach of working somatically with the body and the nervous system.

 Use this form to setup an initial appointment for either in-person or online counseling.
 Or, feel free to call at the number below.